core-man/academic/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
-- Visitors
+- Principal Investigators
 ---

-Jiayuan Yao is a Research Fellow in Geophysics at [Nanyang Technological University](http://spms.ntu.edu.sg), cooperation with Prof. [Ping Tong](http://www.ntu.edu.sg/home/tongping).
+Jiayuan Yao was a Research Fellow in Geophysics at [Nanyang Technological University](http://spms.ntu.edu.sg), cooperation with Prof. [Ping Tong](http://www.ntu.edu.sg/home/tongping).
 He received his Ph.D. degree from [University of Science and Technology of China](http://en.ustc.edu.cn) in 2018 advised by Prof. [Lianxing Wen](http://geophysics.geo.sunysb.edu/wen).

 His research interests include the seismic structure of the Earth’s interior with special focus on the lower mantle and inner core, seismic monitoring of North Korea's nuclear tests, high-precision locations of earthquakes, and repeating earthquakes.
 He’s working on the project of [joint inversion of multiple seismic data in Myanmar]({{< ref "/project/seismic-imaging/index.md" >}}).